-Among the various categories of software, there are four main types of software.
-They are:
+Among the various categories, there are generally four main type of software: They are:

 Application software is the most common type of computer software.
 It can be defined as an end-user program that helps you perform tasks and achieve desired outcomes.
 Here, the end-user is the person who is using the product, program, or software.
 Application software can be self-contained, or it can be a group of programs that run the software for the user.

 Some common examples of application software are internet browsers like Chrome, CRM tools like Hubspot, Photo editing apps like Adobe Photoshop or Lightroom, or word processing software like Microsoft Word.

 Application software is installed on a mobile device or a computer of users based upon their needs.
 As this is the most common type of software, there are many options available in the market to choose from.

 2. System Software

 System software helps the computer or mobile device, the application, and the users to work together seamlessly.
 As a result, the System software is essential for running any application software or the whole computer system.
 It manages the operations of hardware and software and provides the platform for all types of software.